What is rebranding?

-Whether you rename your business, redesign the logo, or do a complete rebrand, after reading this rebranding guide, you’re ready to consider the best rebranding strategy to move forward.
+Whether you rename your business, redesign the logo, or do a complete rebrand, you’re ready to consider the best rebranding strategy to move forward after reading this rebranding guide.

-We frequently update this definitive guide on how to successfully rebrand.
-It was most recently updated on July 20, 2020.
+We frequently update this definitive guide on how to rebrand successfully.
+It was most recently updated on January 4, 2021.

 Design Done Better